 One big CFL or multiple small CFL bulbs?

-So you have two different options to go.
-To use a big small CFL bulbs or to buy separate and build your own.
+So you have two different options to go - use a big small CFL bulb or buy separate bulbs and build your own.

 Of course, if you go the DIY way, and if you separate bulbs and set up them yourself, the cost will be lower.
 You can put the bulbs all around the plants, which will be definitely better than using one big bulb, which only gives light from one side.

 But like all things, it will trade with your time.